Monthly active users

 - Routing on highways where we transition from lower level to elevated level and back to a lower level

-The map is updated every 24 hours based on the data derived from the +300 million miles of traffic data collected each day.
+The map is updated every 24 hours based on the data derived from the +300 million miles of driving data collected each day.
 Mapbox APIs stream data updates for maps, search, and routing to the Navigation SDK.
 The automatic updates and live correction pipeline marks newly opened or closed roads or changes in routing conditions as they happen.

 No. At this time, neither Flutter nor React Native are supported.

-Two common customization use cases are:
+Two example customization use cases are:

 The location indicator (puck) in the Navigation SDK can be customized based on navigation such as off-route, poor signal, or arrival.
 For example, a delivery app may choose to prominently highlight the location puck when a driver goes off-route to draw their attention back to the planned route.